Curated OER

 Living Sources of Weathering

-In this sources of weathering learning exercise, students read about the various things that cause weathering including plants and animals.
+In this sources of weathering learning exercise, learners read about the various things that cause weathering including plants and animals.
 They answer four critical thinking questions about weathering.

 Curated OER